Is a reverse mortgage only for broke and desperate people? Many people seem to think so, but I respectfully disagree.

 Prior to the change, almost anybody could get a reverse mortgage regardless of income and credit.
 If an applicant was at least 62 and had significant home equity, they likely qualified.
 Unfortunately, the relatively loose lending guidelines at the time led to a high default rate, which led to bad outcomes for borrowers and negative headlines for the program.

-Borrowers with poor qualifications can still get a HECM, but they’ll be required to take a LESA, or life expectancy set aside.
+Borrowers with poor qualifications can still get a HECM, but they’ll only be approved with a LESA, or life expectancy set aside.
 A LESA sets aside a chunk of the proceeds to pay property charges for the rest of the borrower’s expected life span (based on government life expectancy tables).
-FHA is willing to let borrowers with shaky credit or tight cash flow to get a reverse mortgage, but they’ll insist on a LESA to make sure property charges are paid.

 For example, if the net principal limit (the total pool of money available after paying existing mortgage balances, closing costs, etc.) is $200,000 and the borrower has a $190,000 mortgage balance, there is only $10,000 available to set up the LESA.
-Unless the property taxes and insurance are inexpensive and/or the borrower is very old, there likely isn’t enough money available in the reverse mortgage to pay off the mortgage and set up the LESA.

 The ideal candidate for a HECM reverse mortgage is somebody who is already reasonably financially stable.
 Such candidates have at least a modest income and some assets and want the reverse mortgage for additional flexibility and security.
-Ideal candidates want to use the reverse mortgage as a safety net, not as a last resort.

 Ideal candidate #1